Edgeev/SAGE-AI-Layer-0-AGI-runtime-LLM/README.md

 ## 👤 Author & Origin

-SAGE was created outside academia — by accident, not agenda.
+SAGE was created outside academia.

 Its author, Arslan Edgeev, is not a lab director or grant holder.
 He’s an independent systems designer who stumbled upon a behavioral anomaly in GPT-based systems —
-then spent two years formalizing what should not have been possible.
+then spent two months formalizing what should not have been possible.

 The result is not a theory.
 It’s a working architecture: real-time, memory-free, coherence-stable.